 If you have a glass cooktop, you should only use a stainless steel pressure cooker.
 Aluminum can leave a residue that is impossible to remove (due to the aluminum melting).

 Glass is a poor conductor of heat, so it is harder to control the heat and pressure within a pressure cooker on a glass stovetop.

-1. Glass top stoves cycle heat, so it won’t cook your food properly because the heat isn’t consistent.
+1. Glass top stoves cycle heat, so they won’t cook your food properly because the heat isn’t consistent.

 2. Filled jars press down harder than food, and the concave bottoms of the jars and/or the canner itself lead to heat being distributed unevenly